mtumilowicz/scala-cats-free-monad-workshop/README.md

 * and suppose there is some other orchestration that is trivial
     * B ==> C
     * B ==> C'
-* and there is often shorter path to some type B
+* there is often shorter path to some type B
     * A ===========> B
 * so we can go:
     * A ===========> B